drakkan/sftpgo/docs/oidc.md

 From SFTPGo login page click `Login with OpenID` button, you will be redirected to the Keycloak login page, after a successful authentication Keyclock will redirect back to SFTPGo Web Admin or SFTPGo Web Client.

 Please note that the ID token returned from Keycloak must contain the `username_field` specified in the SFTPGo configuration and optionally the `role_field`.
 The mapped usernames must exist in SFTPGo.
+If you don't want to explicitly define SFTPGo roles in your identity provider, you can set `implicit_roles` to `true`.
+With this configuration, the SFTPGo role is assumed based on the login link used.

 Here is an example ID token which allows the SFTPGo admin `root` to access to the Web Admin UI.